reach-sh/reach-lang/docs/src/networks/index.md

 The DApp consists of one application.
 The contract escrow account is the application account.

-It relies on versions of `algod` that support TEAL version 5, such as Algorand 3.0.1 from September 2021.
+It relies on versions of `algod` that support TEAL version 6, such as Algorand 3.5.1.
 It uses the Algorand `indexer` version 2 to lookup and monitor publications; in other words, it does _not_ rely on any communication network other than Algorand itself.

 Algorand uses the SHA256 algorithm to perform digests.